Light and airy camera menu settings

 Step 5: Image Review

 You take the photo and it shows up on the back of your camera and it reminds you that you’re totally nailing your manual game.
 But it’s also totally distracting if you’re shooting weddings or just need to stay in the moment.

 So I just leave “image review” switched off.
 It helps me to stay focused on the shoot and keeps me present.
 Learning to become present while shooting was one of my favorite things about shooting film!
-And yes, it’s true — I don’t shoot film anymore because of the Light and Airy Preset Suite!
+And yes, it’s true — I don’t shoot film anymore because of the Brittley Preset Suite!